brechtm/rinohtype/doc/elementstyling.rst

 neither defines the style attribute, lookup proceeds recursively, moving up in the document tree.

-For **flowables**, there is no fall-back to the parent's style by default.
+For **flowables**, there is no fall-back to the parent element's style by default.

-A base style can be specified explicitly however.
-If a style attribute is not present in a particular style definition, it is looked up in the base style.
+Style definitions for both types of elements accept a *base* attribute.
+When set, attribute lookup is first attempted in the referenced style before fallback to the parent element's style or default style (described above).
 This can help avoid duplication of style information and the resulting maintenance difficulties.
 In the following example, the *unnumbered heading level 1* style inherits all properties from *heading level 1*, overriding only the *number_format* attribute:

 .. code-block:: ini